Are Nuts Good or Bad for Bodybuilding? (Pros & Cons)

 1. Nuts Can Make It Easier to Lose Weight

-Nuts are a good source of both fat and fiber.
-Both act similarly, slowing down digestion and leaving you feeling full and satisfied longer after eating.
+Nuts are a good source of fats and fiber that slow digestion and leave you feeling full and satisfied longer after eating.

 This is an important factor when looking to lose weight.
 As most who tried a lower-calorie diet know, a late-night raid of the cupboards can quickly add up and derail any progress made during the week.